Historically notable Scout camps: Camp Conewago

 Located near New Oxford, Pennsylvania, 25 acres Camp Conewago was purchased in 1919 by the officers of Conewago Council.
 Purchased by a local trust and independent of the BSA, the camp has an endowment to provide funds for materials for maintenance.
 The New Birth of Freedom Council operates the camp.
 Summer Camp was last held there in 1948.

 Camp Delmont

 Located along the Unami Creek in Marlborough Township, Pennsylvania, Camp Delmont was created in 1916, the camp, and the adjoining Hart Scout Reservation, became part of the Musser Scout Reservation after the council merger with the Philadelphia Council.
 The camp name is a portmanteau of the two counties (Delaware and Montgomery) covered by the original owner, the Valley Forge Council.

 Camp Friedlander

-Establisher in 1919, Camp Friedlander, is located in Loveland, Ohio and run originally by the Cincinnati Area Council and,after mergers, currently by the Dan Beard Council.
+Established in 1919, Camp Friedlander, is located in Loveland, Ohio and run originally by the Cincinnati Area Council and, after mergers, currently by the Dan Beard Council.
 The camp is 76 acre and was donated to the Scouts by Edgar Friedlander.
 It is now part of the larger Dan Beard Scout Reservation.